belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ## Missconceptions ##
 ## Spearman's Rank Correlation Coefficient ##
+> When you have any doubts about the distribution of your x's and your y's -whether they're normal or not- go with the Spearman's.
 > Rank the Data:

  i | x   | y    | x_r  | y_r  | d  | d²